wrkzcoin/wrkzcoin/TXPOWSERVER.md

-`GET /stats` returns counters since start-up: jobs received, accepted, completed, failed, cancelled, expired and rejected by reason; total hashes, busy time and average hash rate; average and worst solve time; queue depth and the job currently running; HTTP request counts; and the effective configuration (without the API key).
+`GET /stats` returns counters since start-up: jobs received, accepted, completed, failed, cancelled, expired and rejected by reason; total hashes, busy time and average hash rate; average and worst solve time; queue depth and the shape of the job currently running (never its id, which would let a reader cancel it); HTTP request counts; the two limits a client can act on (`max_difficulty`, `max_wait_ms`); and the version.
+It deliberately does not describe the deployment: bind addresses, trusted proxies, rate limits, the CORS origin and whether an API key is required stay in the start-up banner and the operator's command line.

 `GET /health` is outside the API key and rate limit and returns queue depth and capacity, for load balancers.